What is a Personality Test?

 Some examples are given below:

-- About your career - why you want to be an IAS officer
+- About your career - Why do you want to be an IAS officer

-- Education qualification - about your graduation subject
+- Education qualification - Testing your knowledge about your graduation subject

 - Questions regarding your educational institution

-- Questions from the current affairs and General studies etc.
+- Questions from the current affairs and General Studies

 Personality Assessment by Interview Board